Buying Guides

 What Is a Real Estate Bon de Visite Certificate in France?

 If you're searching for property in France , you may be asked to sign a ' bon de visite ', also known as a visit certificate.
-It may seem like a routine formality, but it plays an important role in how real estate transactions…
+It may seem like a routine formality, but it plays an essential role in how real estate transactions…

 What Does it Mean to Buy French Property in Indivision?